You are currently viewing Faces of Holley Day: The Leland Family, Healing through Gratitude

 When Erin passed away in March, just as the pandemic was causing more social isolation, the Lelands’ new friends all reached out, “I can’t even tell you how much it means to me–to have you all support us, just checking in.
 All these people we met down there showed up for us,” says Rich.

-A few weeks after Erin’s death, the family looked at one last thing she had left–a video she made while on her IoH Legacy Retreat®.
+A few weeks after Erin’s death, the family looked at one last thing she had left–a Legacy Video™ she created for them.
 “What a gift that was,” remembers Rich.
 “I was blown away.
 It was a little moment of being able to see Mom again.”
 Although making that video was hard, Erin never took the easy way out.

 Throughout her illness, she and Rich firmly believed in being open with their children and establishing a foundation of trust.
 Rich continues that philosophy not just in how he parents, but in how he conducts his entire life, “It’s never easy to talk about it, but this is what’s right.
 If I can just help one person get through one hour, then I’m going to do it.”